Managing strategic risk for global companies

 In order to achieve these goals, we designed and built a platform appropriate for today’s world and the future.
 Using technology in this way, we can help drive the industry forward and begin to set new standards.

-Our solution – the International Programme Administration platform (IPA) – combines technology with deep risk insights in a single platform to address the needs of our customers and eliminate inefficiencies.
+PULSE, our international program administration platform, combines technology with deep risk insights in a single platform to address the needs of our customers and eliminate inefficiencies.

 In addition to using the platform to support our insurance customers, we are now also offering it to Brokers and other Insurance Companies.
 In this way, we start to address some of the more structural challenges of communication between market participants.

-IPA will also allow Württembergische Versicherung to use our ONE Form standardised property policy framework, which delivers higher policy accuracy, increased contract certainty and faster processing – wherever in the world their customer is operating.
+PULSE will also allow Württembergische Versicherung to use our ONE Form standardised property policy framework, which delivers higher policy accuracy, increased contract certainty and faster processing – wherever in the world their customer is operating.

-In too many cases, the customer experience of international insurance programmes isn't up to scratch.
+In too many cases, the customer experience of international insurance programs isn't up to scratch.
 But with the whole industry – carriers, brokers and customers – on board, we can reboot it for today's fast-changing and increasingly uncertain world.
 Let's act now to improve efficiency and give customers the service they deserve.

 Above all, we want to make the world more resilient.
 By taking a data-driven approach and addressing industry inefficiencies, we believe we can do just that.